cshum/rodabase/README.md

 ```

 ####.use('diff', [hook...])
-At `diff` stage, access to document and namespace clock is acquired.
+At `diff` stage, access to document and section clock is acquired.
 Current and resulting document can be compared for additional log, diff related operations.

 `hook` is a [Ginga middleware](https://github.com/cshum/ginga#middleware) function.